Nissan Junior

 While the smaller Datsun Truck always outsold the Toyota Hilux, the larger Junior was outsold by the Toyota Stout.
 This may have been due to the decision to market it under the unfamiliar Nissan name, as well as "Junior" not being a very suitable name for a large, heavier payload truck.
-The last iteration of the Junior remains in production in Iran, where it is built by the Zamyad company.
+Since 1970, Zamyad (nowadays a SAIPA subsidiary) assembles it in Iran, where it was released under the name of Nissan Zamyad.
+In 1986, SAIPA took over its production and it was released under the name of SAIPA 24.
+In 1998, the Zamyad company once again took over production under the Zamyad Z24 name.

 First generation

 B40 (1956–1960)

 The B40 Junior was launched in October 1956 as a medium-size truck which could carry a 1.75-ton load and three passengers.
 Wheelbase was 2500 mm.
 While not as space efficient as a cabover, the bonneted layout provided a considerably better ride.
 There was also a VB40 Van version offered.
 The B40 used Nissan's 1489 cc "1H" four-cylinder engine.
 In December 1957, a cabover version of the Junior appeared, the Junior Caball, with chassis code C40.
 It was available at Nissan Store locations.

 At first it had 50 PS at 4,400 rpm, which was enough for a 90 km/h top speed, but in August 1958 the B42-series (the B41 designation was skipped) was introduced, with 57 PS on tap.
 At the same time, the cabover Junior Caball underwent the same change, becoming the C42.

 Various special versions of the first Juniors, such as a panel van, a glazed van (VSB42), a tank truck, and a vacuum car (EGB42) were also offered.